A world of pain

 In July 1831, Richard Bourke, a more humane and liberal-minded administrator, took control of a colony in which, for the first time, the combined population of free settlers and locally born children outstripped convicts under sentence.

 Colonial business was booming and the economy was healthy and self-sufficient, thanks to the emergence of local manufacturing and a lucrative maritime trade.
 Whalers, cargo ships and coastal traders jostled on the docks and Sydney’s waterfront hummed with activity.
-Ship-building and allied industries like coopering, rope and sail-making kept entrepreneurs busy while the pubs, haunts and flop houses of The Rocks were filled with excitement and brimming with customers.
+Ship-building and allied industries like coopering, rope and sail-making kept entrepreneurs busy while the , haunts and flop houses of were filled with excitement and brimming with customers.

 Circulating around this bustling town were the surviving Aboriginal people of coastal Sydney.
 As Judge Barron Field observed in the 1820s, they were ‘the carriers of news and fish; the gossips of the town; the loungers on the quay.
 They know everybody; and understand the nature of everybody’s business’.1 They were not always welcome, having abuse (and sometimes stones) hurled at them on occasion, so they tended to visit the houses and businesses of more sympathetic Sydneysiders.
 Among these was ex-convict turned butcher Charles Smith, whose shop and residence opposite the Sydney Markets (today’s Queen Victoria Building) was a popular gathering place for Aboriginal people visiting to socialise or sell fish and other goods.2